casper-network/docs-1.5.X/source/docs/casper/operators/becoming-a-validator/change-bid-public-key.md

 ```

 1. `node-address` - An IP address of a peer on the network.
 The default port of nodes' JSON-RPC servers on Mainnet and Testnet is 7777.
-2. `secret-key` - The file name containing the secret key of the account paying for the Deploy.
+2. `secret-key` - The file name containing the secret key of the account paying for the Transaction.
-3. `chain-name` - The chain-name to the network where you wish to send the Deploy.
+3. `chain-name` - The chain-name to the network where you wish to send the Transaction.
 For Mainnet, use _casper_.
 For Testnet, use _casper-test_.
-4. `payment-amount` - The payment for the Deploy in motes.
+4. `payment-amount` - The payment for the Transaction in motes.
 5. `session-path` - The path to the compiled Wasm on your computer.

 The `change_bid_public_key.wasm` expects two arguments:

 7. `public key`: The hexadecimal public key associated with a validator bid to be changed.
-This key must match the secret key that signs the deploy.
+This key must match the secret key that signs the transaction.
 8. `new_public key`: The hexadecimal public key intended to replace the original key associated with the bid.

-The command will return a deploy hash, which is needed to verify the deploy's processing results.
+The command will return a transaction hash, which is needed to verify the transaction's processing results.

 :::note